-Prince Harry And Meghan Markle Vs Kate And William’s First Public Kiss: Are Meghan And Harry Engaged Already?
+Prince Harry And Meghan Markle Vs Kate And William’s First Public Kiss, Are Meghan And Harry Engaged Already?

 — The Province (@theprovince) May 8, 2017

-Back in July of 1980, a young Lady Diana Spencer was spotted chatting with Prince Charles at a game.
+Back in July, 1980, a young Lady Diana Spencer was spotted chatting with Prince Charles at a game.
 That was only a year before the unknown “pretty young girl” became Diana, Princess of Wales.

 Kate Middleton watched Prince William play in the early days of their romance and has continued to be a staunch supporter since their wedding.
 The Telegraph wrote that long before Camilla Parker-Bowles and Prince Charles were finally married in the aftermath of Diana’s tragic death, the two were “famously photographed” at a game.